This Week in Bridge

 General

-When it’s our turn to play a card to a trick, then a key thing to consider is which player we are at the table.
+When it’s our turn to play a card to a trick, a key thing to consider is which player we are at the table.
 Are we playing to the trick first, second, third, or last?
-When we play to a trick, it affects our strategy for how we use our cards.
-There are some guidelines for what to “second hand low, third hand high”.
+When we play to a trick affects our strategy for how we use our cards.
+There are some guidelines for when to play “second hand low, third hand high.”
 Let’s look at the pros and cons of playing to a trick in each of the positions and see why these are suggestions for us.

 1st Seat – Leading to a Trick

-When we are the first player to play to a trick we are ‘on lead”.
+When we are the first player to play to a trick we are “on lead”.
 The defenders get this advantage

-on opening lead (playing first to trick 1), we get this advantage when we win a trick.
+on opening lead (playing first to trick 1); we get this advantage when we win a trick.

 Pro – When we are the first to play to a trick, we get to decide which suit is lead.
 This allows us to control which suit is lead and can allow us to draw trump (when we are playing in a suit contract).

 Con – When we lead a card first to a trick, both opponents have a chance to capture any honor that we play.
-In addition, if we lead away from an honor, then this can give the 4th player a chance to win the trick with a card that we could have “covered” if we had not led this suit.
+In addition, if we lead away from an honor, then this can give the fourth player a chance to win the trick with a card that we could have covered if we had not led this suit.
 Leading away from an honor can be dangerous.

 2nd Seat – First Time We Play